Chess tournament tips that will bring you better results!

-Tip #2: Play in venues you feel comfortable in; avoid those you dislike
+Tip #2: Play where you feel comfortable; avoid venues you dislike

 Again, this should be obvious, but it’s amazing how many players don’t consider it!
-Environment should factor into your choice of tournaments.
-Some venues will make you feel relaxed and confident, while in others you’ll feel snakebitten.
+Environment should factor into your choice of tournament.
+You’ll feel relaxed and confident in some venues, while in others you might be “snakebitten.”
 Plan accordingly.

 Tip #3: Consider your choice of section carefully

 What are your goals in the upcoming chess tournament?
 Are you trying to gain rating points (a safe small gain or gambling on a large gain)?
 Are you trying to win money (and how much)?
 Is a prestigious title on the line, like a Club, Regional, or even National Championship?

 Quads (events with sections of four players) are a good choice if you want to face players near your own level.
 Your rating gains won’t be huge even if you win every game, but possible losses are more limited, too.

 For the players with dreams of winning a lot of money, consider that the more money on the line, the stronger the players in the section.
 Don’t be fooled: two tournaments can have players with similar ratings, but there will be a BIG difference in playing strength!
 If you’re trying to win a section of the World Open, for example, all I can say is good luck…